 6. Limiting yourself with one place for writing

-7. Dividing your time to 2 or more storylines at once
+7. Dividing your time between 2 or more storylines

 8. Isolating yourself from family and friends